thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-util.md

 Required | number (int) | Required<br>(exactly 1) | The minimum (*m*) number of signatures required to spend this m-of-n multisig script

 *Parameter #2---the full public keys*

-[block:callout]
-{
-  "type": "danger",
+>❗️ Deprecation Warning
+>
-  "body": "As of Dash Core 0.17.0, using addresses with `createmultisig` is unsupported.
-Clients must use [`addmultisigaddress`](../api-ref/core-api-ref-remote-procedure-calls-wallet.md#addmultisigaddress) to create multisig addresses.", "title": "Deprecation Warning"
+> As of Dash Core 0.17.0, using addresses with `createmultisig` is unsupported.
+Clients must use [`addmultisigaddress`](../api-ref/core-api-ref-remote-procedure-calls-wallet.md#addmultisigaddress) to create multisig addresses.
-}
-[/block]

 Name | Type | Presence | Description
 --- | --- | --- | ---
 Keys | array | Required<br>(exactly 1) | An array of strings with each string being a public key